Mon–Fayette Expressway: Tolls

 The Mon–Fayette Expressway is a toll road for most of its length, and utilizes all-electronic tolling using toll-by-plate (which uses automatic license plate recognition to take a photo of the vehicle's license plate and mail a bill to the vehicle owner) or E-ZPass.
-Unlike the Pennsylvania Turnpike mainline and the Northeast Extension, which uses long-distance tickets, the Mon–Fayette Expressway collects fixed tolls at regular intervals.
 In addition, auxiliary toll plazas exist on certain on- and off-ramps.
 In 2008, the PTC retrofitted all toll plazas to accept E-ZPass, and Express E-ZPass lanes are available at the newer toll plazas.

 The Mon–Fayette Expressway has four mainline toll barriers located in Fairchance, Redstone, California, and Jefferson Hills.
-As of 2024, the Fairchance and California barriers charge $4.40 using toll-by-plate and $1.80 using E-ZPass for passenger vehicles while the Redstone and Jefferson Hills barriers charge $5.30 using toll-by-plate and $2.70 using E-ZPass for passenger vehicles.
+As of 2024, the Fairchance and California barriers charge $4.70 using toll-by-plate and $1.90 using E-ZPass for passenger vehicles while the Redstone and Jefferson Hills barriers charge $5.60 using toll-by-plate and $2.90 using E-ZPass for passenger vehicles.
 There are also ramp toll plazas at the northbound exit and southbound entrances at exit 4, 15, and 18, the southbound exit and northbound entrance at exits 22 and 26, and the northbound exit and southbound entrance at exits 39, 44, and 48.
-The ramp tolls cost $3.20 using toll-by-plate and $1.40 using E-ZPass for passenger vehicles.
+The ramp tolls cost $3.40 using toll-by-plate and $1.50 using E-ZPass for passenger vehicles.

 All-electronic tolling was planned to be implemented on the Mon–Fayette Expressway, along with the remainder of the Pennsylvania Turnpike system, in the later part of 2021.
 However, in March 2020 the switch was made early as a result of the COVID-19 pandemic.

 In West Virginia, legislators have flip-flopped a few times regarding whether their section will be a toll road.
 When tolls were first proposed, West Virginia had planned to work with the Pennsylvania Turnpike Commission to collect tolls at the existing Pennsylvania mainline plaza, but this plan was not accepted by the West Virginia Legislature.
 Instead, West Virginia planned to construct a toll plaza north of Goodwin Hill Road.
 West Virginia officials also contemplated whether to use all-electronic tolling or a more traditional tolling scheme.
 In the end, tolling plans were scrapped by West Virginia's legislature.
 Rejection resulted from concerns related to camera enforcement, billing, and operational costs.
 However, West Virginia reserves the right to levy tolls in the future if these issues are settled.